Our Programs

 Cost:

-All other students’ tuition is determined by a sliding-scale tuition model from $50 to $1250, based on ability to pay.
+Tuition for other U.S. students is determined by a sliding-scale tuition model, based on ability to pay.
 No participant will be turned away due to a family’s financial situation.

 LearnServe is committed to ensuring our leadership, social entrepreneurship, and global experiences are accessible to all students, regardless of individual circumstances.